Boneato/boneato/.github/ISSUE_TEMPLATE/minor-bug-report.md

 ---
 name: Minor Bug Report
-about: Create a report to help us improve
+about: If you must...
-title: "[Minor] Bug Report:"
+title: "[Minor]"
-labels: ''
+labels: minor, pending review
 assignees: ''

 ---